-- Half teaspoon cayenne pepper (Reduce to 1/4 teaspoon, if you don't like food that's spicy hot.)
+- 1/2 teaspoon cayenne pepper Reduce to 1/4 teaspoon, if you don't like food that's spicy hot.

-- Half teaspoon ground cardamon (If you're not keen on the flavour of cardamon, you can leave this out or reduce it to a quarter of teaspoon.)
+- 1/2 teaspoon ground cardamom If you're not keen on the flavour of cardamom, you can leave this out or reduce it to a quarter of teaspoon.

 - Put all the ingredients into a food processor or blender and mix together.
 Try pulsing for 30-40 seconds until all the ingredients are finely chopped.

 - Put all the ingredients into a bowl, cover and put it into the fridge for one hour.

 - Put flour on your hands (any will do), and form small balls with the mixture, you should get about eight.

 - Place each ball on a baking tray lined with greaseproof paper and put into the oven at 180 degrees Celsius for 20 minutes turning half way through.
 If they're not looking as though they're cooked, keep in for another 10 minutes, turning half way through.